Major Groups > Gilled Mushrooms > Pale-Spored > Waxy Caps > Hygrophorus occidentalis

 Hygrophorus occidentalis

-[ Basidiomycetes > Agaricales > Tricholomataceae > Hygrophorus . . . ]
+[ Basidiomycota > Agaricales > Hygrophoraceae > Hygrophorus . . . ]

 by Michael Kuo

-Hygrophorus occidentalis appears white when in the button stage, but soon begins to develop grayish brown colors in the center of the cap, and by maturity the cap may be brownish or grayish overall--except for the extreme margin, which usually remains paler.
-It lacks a distinctive odor or taste, and its cap and stem are slimy; these features help distinguish it from some of the other brownish waxy caps.
-Even so, look-alikes abound, and microscopic analysis of the spores and gill tissues may be required for certain identification.
+Hygrophorus occidentalis appears white when in the button stage, but soon begins to develop grayish brown colors in the center of the cap, and by maturity the cap may be brownish or grayish brown overall--except for the margin, which usually remains paler.
+It lacks a distinctive odor, and its cap and stem are slimy; these features help distinguish it from some of the other brownish waxy caps.
+The stem apex is punctuated with tiny white tufts of fibers, but the lower stem lacks the brown-fibrillose "inner veil" found in species like Hygrophorus olivaceoalbus.
+Young, still-white specimens of Hygrophorus occidentalis can be "scarcely distinguishable" from specimens of Hygrophorus eburneus, according to Hesler & Smith (1963)--but the latter species remains whitish when dried (Hygrophorus occidentalis turns brown), associates with conifers, and features consistently longer basidia.

 Description:

-Gills: Attached to the stem or running down it; distant or close; white to creamy.
+Gills: Broadly attached to the stem or beginning to run down it; distant or close; white; short-gills frequent.

-Stem: 2-7 cm long; 3-10 mm thick; equal above, tapering to base; slimy, at least over the lower portion; with tiny white fibers over the dry apex; white or becoming tinged with the cap color; stuffed.
+Stem: 2-6 cm long; 3-15 mm thick; equal above, but tapering at the base; slimy, at least over the lower portion; with tiny tufts of white fibers over the dry apex; white or becoming tinged with the cap color; sometimes staining yellowish at the base.

 Odor and Taste: Not distinctive.